Vitols999/QMS-WIKI/DevelopingDocumentation.md

 * Use [FM-compatible Markdown][GFM].
 * New files/pages must have ASCII-only filenames.
 * All extensions in filenames (`.md` and some others used in the Wiki) must be lowercase.
 * The encoding of Wiki pages must be UTF-8.
-Don't use other encodings like Latin-1!
+Don't use a different encoding like Latin-1!
 Don't use editors not supporting UTF-8!
 * Use only `ATX`-type section headers, i.e. those initialized by one or more hashes `#`.
 Don't use setext-type section headers (those with underlining in next line).
 * Each page must have exactly one top-level header, i.e. a line of the form